robocomp/robocomp/doc/DSR-start.md

 # Tutorial to start creating DSR configurations

 This tutorial will guide you through the process of deploying and extending DSR configurations (DSRc).
 DSRc are sets of agents ( a kind of RoboComp component) that share a distributed graph (aka G) data structure.
-See [link](https://github.com/robocomp/dsr-graph "robocomp-dsr") for a detailed description and the theory behind DSR.
+See [robocomp-dsr](https://github.com/robocomp/dsr-graph "robocomp-dsr") for a detailed description, the theory behind DSR and the installation instructions.

 To have a minimal set of agents acting as the running brain of a (simulated) robot we need four elements:

 1. A Robotics simulator such as CoppeliaSim, https://www.coppeliarobotics.com/ that provides us with a realistic physics-based world inhabited by a mobile robot.
 2. A Python program (adapter) that starts and runs the CoppeliaSim loop and provides access to all elements in the simulated world, including all the robot's sensors and actuators.